 RED HOT!
-Elli Avram's Sizzling Pictures Raise The Temperatures To a Whole New Level
+Elli AvRam's Sizzling Pictures Raise The Temperatures To a Whole New Level

 Getting Hot Every Summer

-This is not the first time Elli Avram raised the temperatures during summers.
+This is not the first time Elli AvRam raised the temperatures during summers.
 Last year she did a hot photoshoot sporting a bikini by the pool, and that was too hot to handle too.

 Hotness Alert!

-Elli Avram has the ability to make anyone break out in cold sweat and make people go weak at the knees simultaneously.
+Elli AvRam has the ability to make anyone break out in cold sweat and make people go weak at the knees simultaneously.

 On Her Personal Relationships

-Elli Avram is rumoured to be dating Indian cricketer Hardik Pandya and the couple were spotted hanging out together at various places.
+Elli AvRam is rumoured to be dating Indian cricketer Hardik Pandya and the couple were spotted hanging out together at various places.
 However, the duo have not made their relationship public yet.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.